sethk/quake3-ios/README.txt

 a typical compile command goes like this:
 [..]/code$ ./unix/cons -- gcc=gcc-2.95 g++=g++-2.95

-COMPILING ON MAC
+COMPILING ON MAC/iOS
 ================

-project file for OSX compile is in code/macosx/Quake3.pbproj
+The Xcode project files for Mac OS X and iOS are located in code/macosx/Quake3.xcodeproj and code/ios/Quake3.xcodeproj.